finbourne/luminesce-sdk-csharp-preview/sdk/docs/MultiQueryExecutionApi.md

 # **StartQueries**
 > BackgroundMultiQueryResponse StartQueries (MultiQueryDefinitionType type, string body, DateTimeOffset? asAt = null, DateTimeOffset? effectiveAt = null, int? limit1 = null, int? limit2 = null, string input1 = null, string input2 = null, string input3 = null, int? timeoutSeconds = null, int? keepForSeconds = null)

-StartQueries: Starts to Execute the HoneycombSql statements in the background.
+StartQueries: Starts to Execute the LuminesceSql statements in the background.

  Allow for starting a potentially long running query and getting back an immediate response with how to  - fetch the data in various formats (if available, or if not simply being informed it is not yet ready), on a per result basis - view progress information (up until this point), for all results in one go - cancel the queries (if still running) / clear the data (if already returned)  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - there was something wrong with your query syntax (the issue was detected at parse-time) - 401 Unauthorized